tsudonymn/tsudonymn.github.io/wfh.md

 - Acer 21" 1080p

-Full disclosure links may contain affiliate information that may benefit me and I received no compensation for any content all opinions are my own
+Full disclosure links may contain affiliate information that may benefit me.
+I received no compensation for any content.
+All opinions are my own.